-This is a sacred time of the day.
+The post-lunch “riposino” is a sacred time of the day, especially in summer.
 I don’t know if you’ve ever walked around an Italian city any time between noon and 4pm, but it can get VERY hot.
-Especially in summer.
 Italians know it, which is why this time of day after lunch is reserved as our daily break.
 Depending on where in Italy you are it is very likely that shops will be closed during these hours.
 Embrace it.
 Don’t try to fight it by heading out in the heat of the Italian sun, just to moan that the local supermarket round the corner from your AirBnb is closed.
 Go there after 4pm and you have better chances of finding it open.

 As Italian I recognize that this one is probably not medically accurate (or so my flatmate in her fifth year of medicine will have me believe).
 However we are taught from a very young age that you cannot go swimming in the sea whatsoever for at least two hours after you’ve eaten.
 Which probably contributes to the strict “riposino” hours, who would want to be out in the heat of the midday sun if you can’t even refresh yourself in the sea?
 So be careful if you choose to go swimming after lunch, as there are going to be less people around to save you if you get congestion.

 Any time before 7pm is not an acceptable dinner time.